Muthuram30/MUSIC-MOOD-CLASSIFIER/README.md

 - **Probability Display:** Shows confidence for each mood category.

 ## How to Use
+First look the folder structure and create a music_dataset forlder with subfolders namely happy,sad,tender.<br>
 1. Launch the app:
    ```bash
    python app.py